-Griner sent a message to her wife as she prepares to testify at trial.
+Griner sent a message to her wife as she prepared to testify at trial.

-Griner appeared in court last month as her trial continued with expert testimony on the medicinal use of cannabis.
-Griner’s defense previously presented a letter from a U.S. doctor recommending that the athlete use medical cannabis to treat chronic pain, but it’s unclear if this will help her case, as all cannabis use is illegal in Russia.
+Griner appeared in court in July as her trial continued with expert testimony on the medicinal use of cannabis.
+Griner’s defense previously presented a letter from a U.S. doctor recommending that the athlete use medical cannabis to treat chronic pain, though all cannabis use is illegal in Russia.
 Other witnesses for the defense, as reported by ABC News, included the UMMC team doctor, who testified that Griner never tested positive for drugs while playing for the Russian club team.

 Griner testified that her rights weren’t explained when she was detained in February.